decentralized-identity/keri/docs/Q-and-A.md

 ## How can I backup the KERI identifiers in my wallet?

 ## Can I receive crypto money in my KERI wallet?
+We don't need a crypto currency embedded in the KERI system, we can use any other crypto currency system for payment.
+So the design of the KERI system has left crypto token control out.\
+_(@henkvancann)_
 ## Does a KERI wallet store virtual credentials connect to my identifiers?

 # Q&A section Signatures